SetProtocol/STIPS/STIPS/STIP-005.md

 **Set System Compatibility Issues**

 + We plan to track the components that make up Perp position as addresses (of virtualAssets or pools) and read quantities from the external protocols on the fly using protocol specific viewer methods.
-For back-end purposes we will need to provide an API for viewing Perp position details and assigning a value to the Set.
+For back-end purposes we will need to provide an API for viewing Perp position details and assigning a value to the Perp account.

 ### Required Set Contracts